dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 Log into your account and navigate to your account page by clicking the drop-down in the top right portion of the navbar.

-Once you are there, click on the "Applications" link in the sidebar.
+Once you are there, click on the <label>Applications</label> link in the sidebar.

 ![Applications Link](/files/applications-link.png)